-Books about wild plants and animals will be of great help for you and your family when foraging and hunting will be the main food procurement method.
+Books about wild plants and animals will be of great help for you and your family.
+Especially when foraging and hunting will be the main food procurement method.
 It doesn’t hurt to know which are the wild edible plants, where to find these plants and when to harvest them.
 Knowing the difference between an edible mushroom and a poisonous one will save you a lot of trouble.
-The same goes for hunting and fishing, you are never too old to learn a thing or two about how can you hunt or fish.
+The same goes for hunting and fishing.
+You are never too old to learn a thing or two about how can you hunt or fish.
 Make sure that your SHTF library contains a few books about wilderness survival.

 Related reading: Forage during summer

 For your SHTF library, you need some good books that can provide you with information regarding livestock and gardening.
 When it comes to homesteading, you want your books to cover as many subjects as possible since you will be taking decisions based on the learning it provided.
 There are also a lot of homesteading communities on the internet that provide good reading materials, that you should print and store for later use.
 The more information you have about homesteading the easier it will be for you to face an unknown scenario.

 Your homesteading books should cover all the basic steps of gardening.
 You should be able to work with those books alone.
 However, after some time you should change your perspective and get some specialty books for your SHTF library, books that can help you get a better crop.
 Try to get some books on composting, soil management, seed harvesting, natural pest control and companion planting.
 If gardening will be your main source of food you want to gather as much knowledge as possible regarding gardening, otherwise you will starve.